-The project is fully permitted for three 5.5 MTPA liquefaction trains which will utilize existing infrastructure.
+The project includes three 5.5 MTPA liquefaction trains which will utilize existing infrastructure.
 It will also benefit from abundant natural gas supply and proximity to major pipeline infrastructure, including Energy Transfer’s vast pipeline network.
-The project is estimated to create up to 5,000 jobs during construction and 200 full-time positions when fully operational.
+The project is estimated to create up to 4,000 jobs during construction and 200 full-time positions when fully operational.

 FOOTPRINT EXPANSION